 For all participating whole life policies, universal life policies with secondary guarantees and universal life policies without secondary guarantees policies, issued directly by Guardian through June 1, 2015, where Guardian's retention is exceeded, Guardian has an automatic yearly renewable term reinsurance program involving four reinsurers.
 Business may also be ceded to the four automatic reinsurers on a facultative basis.
 Guardian has one reinsurance program open to new business for facultative cases and cases that exceed the automatic binding limits that may also be submitted facultatively on a case-by-case basis to the reinsurer.
 Guardian cedes approximately 10% of its participating whole life, universal life with secondary guarantee and universal life without secondary guarantee life insurance face amounts under these programs.
-Guardian also has a yearly renewable term first dollar quota-share program under which Guardian cedes 90% of universal life policies without secondary guarantee, issued directly by Guardian since June 1, 2015, to two reinsurers.
+Guardian also has a yearly renewable term first dollar quota-share program under which Guardian cedes 90% of universal life policies without secondary guarantee, issued directly by Guardian since June 1, 2015, to two reinsurers until November 17, 2020, to two reinsurers and cedes 36% to one reinsurer starting November 18, 2020.

 Guardian coinsured between 76% and 90% of all term life insurance business on a first dollar quota share basis until May 1, 2014.
 Starting May 1, 2014, Guardian cedes amounts in excess of \$2 million per life of newly issued term life insurance to a pool of four reinsurers on an automatic yearly renewable term basis.
 Term life insurance business may also be ceded to the same four reinsurers on a facultative basis.
-Also, beginning May 1, 2014, Guardian has coinsurance with funds withheld under a reinsurance agreement, with one reinsurer, covering 90% of Guardian's level term life insurance amounts net of the excess of \$2 million retention.
+Starting May 18, 2020, this term business was ceded by GIAC.
+Also, beginning May 1, 2014 until terminated for new business December 31, 2018, Guardian has coinsurance with funds withheld under a reinsurance agreement, with one reinsurer, covering 90% of Guardian's level term life insurance amounts net of the excess of \$2 million retention.